Southeast

 Kayaking on Lake Shelby credit: Amy Albers

 Speaking of Ike’s Beach Services, they were kind enough to offer us a tandem kayak rental.
-We got an additional tandem and set out on Gulf State Park’s Lake Shelby for my first ever kayak ride.
+We got another tandem and set out on Gulf State Park’s Lake Shelby for my first-ever kayak ride.

-The weather was windy that morning so this was a little bit of a workout!
-I’m grateful that my son was in the kayak with me as he admittedly did the bulk of the work.
-I’m not even offended (much) that my older sons had words over which one of them would get their little brother and which one would get stuck with me.
+The weather was windy that morning, so this was a little bit of a workout!
+I’m grateful that my son was in the kayak with me, as he admittedly did the bulk of the work.
+I’m not even offended (much) that my older sons had words over which one of them would get their little brother and which would get stuck with me.

-We paddled around Lake Shelby for about an hour and it was so peaceful and pretty.
-The guys at Ike’s were incredibly easy to work with.
-They for rent are canoes, stand up paddle boards, bike and will arrange a Segway tour.
+We paddled around Lake Shelby for about an hour, and it was so peaceful and pretty.
+The guys at Ike’s were easy to work with.
+They rent canoes, stand-up paddle boards, and bikes and will arrange a Segway tour.

 Galveston Texas for Families